doombubbles/bg3-mods/README.md

 **Ring of Self Immolation** - Deals 1 damage instead of 1d4 and usable per combat instead of per short rest

-**Blooded Greataxe, Helmt of Grit, Cap of Wrath** - Trigger based on being less than full health, not less than 50%
+**Blooded Greataxe, Helmet of Grit, Cap of Wrath** - Trigger based on being less than full health, not less than 50%

 **Doom Hammer** - Deals an extra 1d4 Lightning damage but cannot be dipped